ajdeleon661/Restroom-Route/README.md

 THEN I am presented with a title of the website, a search bar, an option to "Search by Address" or "Search Near Me", a live map centered on the page below the search bar, and a results column on the left

-WHEN I search a location near me bt entering an address in the search bar
+WHEN I search a location near me by entering an address in the search bar

 THEN I can click on the "Search by Address" button and have it load addresses of restrooms near me

 WHEN the addresses are loaded on the page

-THEN the addresses are presented under the "Results"
+THEN the addresses are presented

-WHEN I look at the list of restrooms under "Results"
+WHEN I look at the list of restrooms

-THEN I see name of the facility (Sarbucks, park restroom, business park building, etc.) as well as it's address
+THEN I see name of the facility (Sarbucks, park restroom, business park building, etc.) as well as it's address and distance from my location

 WHEN I click on a marker on the map